Rajmund Andrzejczak: Military career

 In 2011 he was promoted to brigadier general.
 Next year he took the position of commander of the 17th Mechanised Brigade in Międzyrzecz.
 In 2016 he became the commander of 12th Mechanised Division.
 On the same year Andrzejczak was promoted to major general.
 On 2 July 2018, Andrzej Duda appointed him to the post of the chief of the general staff and promoted him to lieutenant general.

 On 12 November 2019, Andrzejczak received nomination to the rank of general.
-On 25 June 2021 Polish President appointed him for second term as Chief of staff of the Polish Armed Forces.
+On 25 June 2021 the Polish President appointed him for second term as Chief of staff of the Polish Armed Forces.
+On 10 October 2023, Andrzejczak resigned, which was accepted by the President of the Republic of Poland.

+Media

+Since 1 February 2024, he has been co-hosting the program "Ground Zero" with Sławomir Dębski on Kanał Zero.